 Seminar presenters

-The Research Skills Seminar Series have a range of guest presenters that volunteer their time and expertise towards enriching the series.
-All presenters bring their experiences with research in health to ensure our series covers topics that are important and useful to our audience.
+The Research Skills Seminar and Workshop Series have a range of guest presenters that volunteer their time and expertise towards enriching the series.
+All presenters bring their experiences with scientific research to ensure our series covers topics that are important and useful to our audience.
+Registrations to attend the seminars will open in 2025.

 Dr Kenneth LeeSenior Lecturer, Pharmacy Practice, University of Western AustraliaDr Lee is a Senior Lecturer in Pharmacy Practice and a clinician.
 As a clinician, he works in a large medical centre as the in-house pharmacist, as well as in private consultancy, where he primarily delivers comprehensive medication management review services to domiciliary patients.
 Dr Lee is passionate about integrating practice, research, and teaching.
 Presenting